MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 It does not use the XML syntax.
 Instead, it offers a general purpose (Turing-complete) language that can be used for developing XML based applications.

 XQuery is a [W3C Recommendation](https://www.w3.org/TR/xquery/all/), and is therefore closely linked to [XML Schema](#xml-schema), as it uses the XML Schema type system.
-Note that there is for no support for XQuery with Relax NG or other non-W3C schema languages.
+Note that for now, there is no support for XQuery with Relax NG or other non-W3C schema languages.
 A nice book on XQuery is [available at O'Reily](http://shop.oreilly.com/product/0636920035589.do).

 ### Syntax
 A query is made up of three parts: